 Grant County sheriff Harvey Whitehill pegged the pair as the culprits and arrested Henry, telling the boy he could cool his heels in jail until a grand jury was convened.
 The small-framed Henry, loath to face the charges and possible imprisonment, managed to climb up a chimney when left alone.
 He was on the lam before Whitehill, having only intended to scare the boy into abandoning this fledgling career in crime, got the chance to release him.
 Henry fled to Arizona, where he briefly worked as a ranch hand and then began stealing tack and the occasional horse.

 Less than two years after his arrest for the laundry theft, Henry would kill for the first time.

-Blacksmith Francis “Windy” Cahill was a much larger regular at a saloon where Henry socialized and frequently bullied him.
+Blacksmith Francis “Windy” Cahill was a much larger regular at a saloon where Henry socialized, and Cahill frequently bullied the teen.
 On the night of August 17, 1877, the teasing went too far, and words gave way to a fistfight.
 Cahill was atop Henry and pummeling him when the teen reached for a pocketed revolver and fired it into Cahill’s abdomen, fatally wounding his aggressor.
 The blacksmith died the next day.

 Once again, Henry fled before a grand jury — a real one, this time — could consider the case.
 And once again, Henry overestimated his fugitive status.
 He headed back to New Mexico, apparently not understanding that a jury would most likely have taken his youth into consideration and freed him on a self-defense plea.